 Apartheid is an African word meaning “separation” or literally “apartness”.
-In English, it has come to mean any legally sanctioned system of racial segregation, or a policy of discrimination on grounds of race.
-Apartheid was developed after World War II by the Afrikaner-dominated National Party and Broederbond organisations, and was practiced also in South West Africa in a place that eventually became the country of Namibia.
+In English, it has come to mean any legally sanctioned system of racial segregation or a policy of discrimination on grounds of race.
+Apartheid was developed after World War II by the Afrikaner-dominated National Party and Broederbond organisations and was practised also in South West Africa in a place that eventually became the country of Namibia.
 Afrikaners were white South Africans whose ancestors were German, Belgian, Huguenot (French), and mainly Dutch colonists.
-During the Apartheid in South Africa, the rights of the majority black inhabitants of South Africa were curtailed and white supremacy and Afrikaner minority rule was maintained.
+During the Apartheid in South Africa, the rights of the majority black inhabitants of South Africa were curtailed and white supremacy and Afrikaner minority rule were maintained.

 How it all started

 After the National Party gained power in South Africa in 1948, they immediately began a white-dominated government, enforcing existing policies of racial segregation under a system of government known as Apartheid.
 With the enactment of apartheid laws in South Africa in 1948, racial discrimination was institutionalized.
 Racial laws touched every aspect of human existence and social life, including a prohibition of marriage between non-whites and whites, total separation of blacks from whites in terms of residential areas, schools, hospitals, shops, transportation means, bus stops, entrance and exit ways at places, and the sanctioning of “white-only” jobs.